Which Country Gives Citizenship By Birth

 • Canada: Similar to the U.S., Canada grants citizenship to anyone born within its borders, with very few exceptions.

-• Mexico: Mexican law provides birthright citizenship, aiming to ensure that individuals born in Mexico are not stateless.
+• Mexico: Mexican law provides birthright citizenship, aiming to confirm that individuals born in Mexico are not stateless.

 • Brazil: Birthright citizenship is enshrined in the Brazilian constitution, promoting integration and national identity.